jameskolwolf1/Vector.io/README.md

 >Scope your project as a sprint.
 Break down the tasks that will need to be completed and map out timeframes for implementation working back from the capstone due date.

 **Make and format the DB with data**
-- Get data for website and formate that that will be useful for the user and format  it
+- Get data for a website and format that will be useful for the user and format  it

 **Create server**
 - express project with routing

 **Create migrations**

-**Create seeds with sample  ComputerComponite, Posts, Comment, Solution and VersionOrModel**
+**Create seeds with sample  ComputerComponite, Posts, Comment, Solution, and VersionOrModel**

 **Create client**
 - react project with routes and pages